MohdMuslim92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * aaaaaa12-newest_files : Display 10 newest files sorted by date
 * 13-unique : Take a list, sort it and remove duplicates
 * 14-findthatword : Display lines containing specific pattern
+* 15-countthatword : Counts the words of a certain pattetn